SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_timer/readme.md

   \ref sl_si91x_ulp_timer_set_type to change to timer-type to 256US type (time in microseconds/256)
   \ref sl_si91x_ulp_timer_set_direction to change timer direction to up-counting
   \ref sl_si91x_ulp_timer_set_count to change match-value equal to number of ticks required for 1 second timeout in 256US type
+- Then started timer again and after 5 interrupts and it will stop and switches to ultra low power state by calling the api \ref sl_si91x_power_manager_add_ps_requirement.
+- As the interrupt is initialized with 5 it will configure the set type, direction, count and toggles the LED-0 5 times.
-- Then started timer again and after 5 interrupts it has stopped and callback is unregistered through \ref sl_si91x_ulp_timer_stop API
+- similarly after toggling the LED-0 for 5 times it will stop the timer and switches back to high power mode by calling \ref sl_si91x_power_manager_add_ps_requirement and configures the set type, direction, count and toggles the LED-0 5 times and stops the timer. callback is unregistered through \ref sl_si91x_ulp_timer_stop API
 - At last timer is de-initialized through \ref sl_si91x_ulp_timer_deinit API
 - Before above steps first timer power state is changed to ULP, through \ref hardware_setup, for using timers in ULP mode